Spring Boot vs Quarkus in 2026

 An agency recently contacted me for a contract requiring Java with Quarkus (and not Spring).
 Now, that was a surprise.

-I remember being very interested in Quarkus when it was introduced in 2019, hailed as the "new hope" for reviving the components of dying Java EE servers.
-The framework, backed by Red Hat (still a cool company at the time), aimed to be the new kid on the block for microservices.
+I remember being very interested in Quarkus when it was introduced in 2019, presented as a modern re-architecture of Java EE components for cloud-native environments.
+The framework, backed by Red Hat (still a cool company at the time and I had some cool friends working there), aimed to be the new kid on the block for microservices.

 The idea was clever—reuse Java EE (now Jakarta EE) implementations in a new "cloud-native" platform leveraging GraalVM, blending the reliability of old standards with the efficiency of modern technologies.